Reposted with permission from hucama.com

 Bono: Real leadership is when everyone else feels in charge

-Bono has taken the adage that leadership is about insipiring and empowering others around him; he leads the ONE Campaign, a global organization leveraging Big Data to influence government organizations and C-suites to raise millions of dollars for people living in poverty.
-Its 7 million volunteers have spent 10 years faxing, writing, tweeting, calling and visiting decision makers to deliver on their funding commitments.
+Bono has taken the adage that leadership is about inspiring and empowering others around him; he leads the ONE Campaign, a global organization leveraging Big Data to influence government organizations and C-suites to raise millions of dollars for people living in poverty.
+Its 7 million volunteers have spent 10 years faxing, writing, tweeting, calling and visiting decision-makers to deliver on their funding commitments.
 Their training is extensive and Bono’s message rings clear: you are the leaders of change.

 Jeff Bezos: Figure out what will matter in the long run

 Jeff Bezos is Amazon‘s founder and CEO.
 He is a highly demanding leader yet thousands aspire to work for him.
 Of his leadership style he says, categorically, that to him, price, the speed of delivery and selection are things that will matter to the Amazon customer in 20 years.
 That is what they focus on.

 Bezos has practiced this: in 2016 Bezos was named as Fortune’s number 1 leader; in 2016 alone Amazon’s sales jumped 20%.
 This alone is indicative of his stance on looking to the future and focusing on what matters most for your business.

 Tim Cook, CEO of Apple, became the leader for digital privacy earlier this year when he took a stand against a court order to allow access to a user’s device.